InstallerLegacy/virtualhub-doks/content/en/1960s/1968/tss8/simh/index.md

 If you have not already installed SIMH PDP-8 emulator, see [the VirtualHub Setup tutorial on how to do so](https://setup.virtualhub.eu.org/simh-pdp8/) on Linux and Windows.
 {{< /alert >}}

 Extract the kit you downloaded.
 Inside you will find several files.
-Create a folder somewhere to store the files for this VM and move the files named `tss8_init.bin` `tss8_rf.dsk` into it.
+Create a folder somewhere to store the files for this VM and move the files named `tss8_init.bin` and `tss8_rf.dsk` into it.

 Now we will create a config file for our VM.
 Create a text file called `pdp8.ini` with the following content in the VM folder: